Roasted Butternut Squash Soup

 My version allows you to add chopped raw veggies in the amount you prefer just before you slurp it down.
 I prefer its fresh pure flavors to those soulless restaurant versions that are gelatinous and crammed full of a wide assortment of chunked veggies…uggh.

-I once had a version of gazpacho similar to mine in a Philadelphia restaurant made with golden yellow tomatoes which was beautiful looking and quite tasty too.
+I had a version of gazpacho similar to mine in a Philadelphia restaurant made with golden yellow tomatoes which was beautiful looking and quite tasty too, the jar of gazpacho in my fridge right now is yellow as I had 6 big yellow ones to use for this purpose.

 Warning: you do need to peel the tomatoes but that goes pretty fast.
-I heat about a wide sauce pan filled 3 inches deep with water to a boil and pop the ripe tomatoes in for 2 to 3 minutes.
+I heat about a wide sauce pan filled 3 inches deep with water to a boil and pop the ripe tomatoes in for 3 minutes.
 I put in 4 at a time; done in a couple batches.
 Let them cool a bit and then peel off the skin and cut out the blossom end (top) and they are ready to use.
+You can easily halve this recipe; just one blender-full of tomatoes for that and half the rest of the ingredients.

 One more important instruction: gazpacho HAS to chill really good; make it early in the morning to serve as a late lunch or better yet; for supper.
 The colder the better, I actually put my soup bowls in the freezer for 15 or 20 minutes and yank them out just before filling and serving this cold summer delight.